maiziezhoulab/LabReadMe/ACCRE Quick Start/QOS_usage.md

 echo "SLURM_JOBID: " $SLURM_JOBID
 ```

-## 4. Use salloc to run job on the background
+## 4. Use salloc to Run Jobs on the Background

 If you would like your jobs to run on the background, here is an command to request resource for QOS: